mtw/mtw.github.io/Pelican/content/blog/2024-02-12-A-framework-for-automated-scalable-designation-of-viral-pathogen-lineages-from-genomic-data.rst

 :author: mtw
 :summary: Keeping pace with ever-changing viruses is a challenge.
 This study unveils an automated system for classifying viral lineages based on genetics, offering a faster and more objective approach
 :title: Beyond Pango: The future of virus lineage classification
+:description: Autolin: An automated system that classifies viral lineages based on genetics, offering a faster, unbiased approach to tracking rapidly evolving viruses

 .. role:: link-flat-strong(link)
   :class: m-flat m-text m-strong